-Alabama State Department of Education Digital Device Policy for the Alabama Comprehensive Assessment Program (ACAP) Testing
+Alabama State Department of Education Digital Device Policy for the Alabama Comprehensive Assessment Program

-STUDENT POLICY:
+STUDENT POLICY

-Students shall not possess any digital device within the testing room when participating in ACAP testing.
-The possession of a digital device by students participating in ACAP testing is strictly prohibited during the administration of a test.
-The ONLY exception to this policy is for students who have been pre-approved by the Building Test Coordinator or the Principal to have a digital device that is necessary for the health and/or well-being of the student.
+Students shall not possess any digital device within the testing room when participating in the Alabama Comprehensive Assessment Program (ACAP) testing.
+The possession of a digital device by students participating in ACAP testing is strictly prohibited during the administration of an assessment.
+For the purposes of this policy, digital devices are defined to include anything that can capture, store, relay, or receive electronic information.

+The ONLY exception to this policy is for students who have been pre-approved by the school Principal and/or the Building Test Coordinator to have a digital device that is necessary for the health and/or well-being of the student.
+All exceptions must be pre-approved in writing by the school Principal and/or the Building Test Coordinator by completing the Digital Device Exception Request form.